-- (a) the construction, development, or other establishment of a new, expanded, or relocated health care facility, except as otherwise provided in O.C.G.A. § 31-6-47; - (b) any expenditure by or on behalf of a health care facility in excess of \$10 million, which amount shall be adjusted annually as provided by law, and which, under generally accepted accounting principles consistently applied, is a capital expenditure, except expenditures for acquisition of an existing health care facility.
+- (42) "New institutional health service", as defined at O.C.G.A. § 31-6-40(a) means: - (a) the construction, development, or other establishment of a new, expanded, or relocated health care facility, except as otherwise provided in O.C.G.A. § 31-6-47; - (b) any expenditure by or on behalf of a health care facility in excess of \$10 million-\$2,500,000.00, which amount shall be adjusted annually as provided by law, and which, under generally accepted accounting principles consistently applied, is a capital expenditure, except expenditures for acquisition of an existing health care facility. not owned or operated by or on behalf of a political subdivision of this state, or any combination of such political subdivisions, or by or on behalf of a hospital authority, as defined in O.C.G.A. § or certificate of need owned by such facility in connection with its acquisition.
 See the definition of "threshold" below for expenditures that shall be counted to calculate the threshold; - (c) any increase in the bed capacity of a health care facility, regardless of whether a capital expenditure is made, which increases the total bed capacity.
-An exception to this Rule will be made in accordance with Ga.
+An exception to this Rrule will be made in accordance with Ga.
 Comp.
 R. & Regs. r.
-111-2-2-.03(14); - (d) clinical health services that are offered in or through a health care facility, which were not offered on a regular basis in or through such health care facility within the twelve (12) month period prior to the time such services would be offered; - (e) any conversion or upgrading of any general acute care hospital to a specialty hospital or of a facility such that it is converted from a type of facility not covered by these Rules to any of the types of health care facilities which are covered by these Rules: - (f) the purchase or lease by or on behalf of a health care facility of diagnostic or therapeutic equipment except as otherwise provided in O.C.G.A. § 31-6-47 and Ga.
+Rule-111-2-2-.03(14); - (d) clinical health services that are offered in or through a health care facility, which were not offered on a regular basis in or through such health care facility within the twelve (12) month period prior to the time such services would be offered; - (e) any conversion or upgrading of any general acute care hospital to a specialty hospital or of a facility such that it is converted from a type of facility not covered by these Rules to any of the types of health care facilities which are covered by these Rules;

+(f) the purchase or lease by or on behalf of a health care facility of diagnostic or therapeutic equipment except as otherwise provided in O.C.G.A. § 31-6-47 and Ga.
 Comp.
 R. & Regs. r.
 111-2-2-.03 and Ga.
 Comp.
+R. & Regs. r. -111-2-2-.10; with a value in excess of \$1,000,000.00; provided, however, that diagnostic or other imaging services that are not offered in a hospital or in the offices of an individual private physician or single group practice of physicians exclusively for use on patients of that physician or group practice shall be deemed to be a new institutional health service regardless of the costs of equipment; and provided, further, that this shall not include build out costs, as defined in Rule 111-2-2-.01(22)(b), but shall include all functionally related equipment, software, and any warranty and services contract costs for the first five years, which amount shall be adjusted annually as provided by law.
+See the definition of "threshold" below for expenditures that will be counted to calculate the threshold:

-R. & Regs. r.
-111-2-2-.10; - (g) clinical health services which are offered in or through a diagnostic, treatment, or rehabilitation center which were not offered on a regular basis in or through that center within the twelve (12) month period to the time such services would be offered, but only if the clinical health services are any of the following:
+(hg) clinical health services which are offered in or through a diagnostic, treatment, or rehabilitation center which were not offered on a regular basis in or through that center within the twelve (12) month period to the time such services would be offered, but only if the clinical health services are any of the following: